Google litigation: Goddard v. Google, Inc.

 Goddard v.
 Google, Inc. is a case in which Jenna Goddard alleged that she was harmed by Google as a result of clicking allegedly fraudulent web-based advertisements for mobile subscription services.
 The United States District Court for the Northern District of California held that the action was barred by Section 230 of the Communications Decency Act ("CDA") and dismissed the complaint.

 Censorship

 Garcia v.
 Google, Inc.

 Garcia v.
 Google, Inc. is a case where Cindy Lee Garcia sued Google and its video-sharing website, YouTube, to have the controversial film, Innocence of Muslims, taken down from the site.
 A California district court denied Garcia's motion for preliminary injunction, but, on appeal, the United States Court of Appeals for the Ninth Circuit reversed the lower court's decision, ordered YouTube to take down all copies of Innocence of Muslims, and remanded the case to the district court for reconsideration.
 In May 2015, in an en banc opinion, the Ninth Circuit reversed the panel's decision, vacating the order for the preliminary injunction.

+Russia v.
+Google, Inc.

+On October 31, 2024, Google was ordered to pay $20 decillion by the Russian government following the removal of 17 pro-Kremlin YouTube channels, several of which have been blocked since the Russian invasion of Ukraine in 2022.
+Kremlin spokesman Dmitry Peskov defended the large sum of money, as "it is rather filled with symbolism," and stated that "[Google] should not restrict our broadcasters on their platform.
+This should be a reason for the Google leadership to pay attention to this and improve the situation."